Graph sub-sampling for divide-and-conquer algorithms in large networks: Conclusion

 Graph sub-sampling has long been recognized as an important task by network scientists and computer scientists, but it has yet to draw as much attention from statisticians.
 In this work, we offer an empirical and theoretical comparison of seven graph sub-sampling algorithms from a statistical angle by applying these methods to divide-and-conquer algorithms for two important meso-scale network features: community structure and core-periphery structure.

 Based on our findings, we recommend random node sampling when trying to detect community structure.
-This method had some of the best performance in the simulated networks, as well as in the real-world networks.
+This method had some of the best performance in the simulated networks as well as on the real-world networks.
 Moreover, random node sampling was studied theoretically in \cite{mukherjee2021two} and is the easiest sub-sampling method to implement.
 The reason for this good performance could be because random node sampling can easily sample across the network without getting ``stuck'' in any one part.
 Of course, random node sampling, as well as the other methods, will suffer if there are communities with only a few nodes.
 In this case, it is important to increase the size of the sub-graphs and/or the number of iterations.
 Randomly sampling nodes proportional to their degree as well as random node neighbor sampling also provided good results on the synthetic and real-world networks.
 Breadth-first and depth-first search algorithms, however, should be avoided for this task.
+Additionally our results showed that in many cases, the divide-and-conquer algorithm is not needed at all, as the base algorithm can yield good detection results in a short amount of time.

 As for core-periphery identification, there was no clear winner, but samplers which selected core nodes with a higher probability consistently performed the best.
 Random edge sampling and random walk both yielded good results across the simulated and real-world data.
 On the other hand, random node sampling and random node neighbor performed quite poorly in these settings, aligning with our theoretical results.
-Finally, the real-data results show that many different cores can yield similar objective function values, implying the objective function surface is relatively ``flat.''
+The real-data results show that many different cores can yield similar objective function values, implying the objective function surface is relatively ``flat.''
+For CP identification, our results imply that the divide-and-conquer algorithm should always be preferred to the base algorithm as it is faster and is better at identifying the core.